frozenblood07/inter/README.md

 ./start.sh
 ```
 Once command has finished executing, you should be able start hitting api at `http://localhost:8000`.

+Note: This requires you to have docker installed in your system

 ## API urls Collection